REVOLUTIONARY NEW DESIGN!

 Vertical axis means it spins like a top, without having to turn into the wind, nor torquing the gyroscope and wearing out bearings.

 Gravity creates even blade torque rather than the huge forces of downward acceleration imposed by propeller-blade tip speeds in a spinning HAWT of 5 or more times the wind-speed.
 There is little force on bearings of a the gyroscopically-stabilized Involute VAWT.
-I expect the small roller-blade bearings on top of this 4ft-diameter prototype will last 20 years with lubrication.
+I have used the small roller-blade bearings on top of this 4ft-diameter prototype , expecting them to last a long time, but didn’t appreciate their loosing lubrication and coming to a screatching slow-down.
+Use sealed ball bearings or, even better , plastic thrust and radial.

-The three large involute spiral vanes spin the wind inward, rather than spilling it outward as with thin propeller blades (both horizontally and vertically mounted).
-This means that the wind is pushing evenly on the greatly-enlarged vane-curvature, being continuously redirected, loosing more of its power, all the way throughout the turbine diameter, creating a lower-pressure area behind the turbine to entrain outside air to augment and streamline the lift and drag components.
+The three large involute spiral vanes spin the wind inward, rather than spilling it outward as with thin propeller blades (both horizontally and verticall isy spun) means that the wind is pushing evenly on the greatly-enlarged vane-curvature, being continuously redirected, loosing more of its power, all the way throughout the turbine diameter, creating a lower-pressure area behind the turbine to entrain outside air to augment and streamline the lift and drag components.

-The curvature of the involute spiral provides superior lift and drag propulsion throughout the turbine area, providing more torque at a fifth the speed of a HAWT, safe for birds, which can easily see the turbine, and probably even sail right through it for a joy-ride!
+The curvature of the involute spiral provides superior lift and drag propulsion throughout the turbine area, providing more torque at a fifth the speed of a HAWT.

 More torque at lower speeds means we can finally get significant power from more common moderate winds.